 Make sure a country is set on your company, otherwise your entries won’t be encrypted for the inalterability check.
 To edit your company’s data, go to.
 Select a country from the list; Do not create a new country.

 Download the mandatory certificate of conformity delivered by Odoo SA here.

 To install the module in any system created before December 18th 2017, you should update the modules list.
-To do so, activate the developer mode.
+To do so, activate the developer mode from the Settings menu.
 Then go to the Apps menu and press Update Modules List in the top-menu.

 In case you run Odoo on-premise, you need to update your installation and restart your server beforehand.

 If you have installed the initial version of the anti-fraud module (prior to December 18th 2017), you need to update it.
 The module’s name was France - Accounting - Certified CGI 286 I-3 bis.
 After an update of the modules list, search for the updated module in Apps, select it and click Upgrade.
 Finally, make sure the following module l10n_fr_sale_closing is installed.